beccajonas/test-sso-app-workOS/README.md

    $ git clone git@github.com:beccajonas/test-sso-app-workOS.git
    ```

-2. Create and source a Python virtual environment.
+2. Enter the repo and create and source a Python virtual environment.
 You should then see `(env)` at the beginning of your command-line prompt.

    ```bash
    $ python3 -m venv env